PrestigeBR/PrestigeBR.github.io/_posts/2022-04-05-intermediatenodes.md

 > Macros take the nodes from the macro graph, and actually replace the macro node with a copy of all those nodes.
 Basically, when the Blueprint is compiled, the macro copies all the graph nodes, and pastes them in where the macro node is.

-This is what a K2Node that spawns Intermediate Nodes does as well.
+This is what a K2Node that spawns Intermediate Nodes does as well, just that instead of creating a macro in engine the coder has to actually code the logic that spawns the nodes, re-routes their pins etc.

 If you want to take a closer look at how this `K2Node_FormatText` works you can find it in the source under: `Engine\Source\Editor\BlueprintGraph`.

-Here is another example from a ForEachMapLoop node I made for my [HGUtilities](https://utils.hideout.no/) plugin:
+Here is another example of a ForEachMapLoop node(wip) I am making for my [HGUtilities](https://utils.hideout.no/) plugin:
 {% include elements/figure.html image="https://cdn.discordapp.com/attachments/959186212046909551/960632434792222720/unknown.png" caption="Custom For Each Map Loop" %}

+You can see here that in the un-compiled blueprint graph there is just the one node but in reality it is actually a lot more going on.

-There are more ways to make K2Nodes but these are the most common you'll need to understand when working with and making custom nodes for the engine.
+There are more ways to make K2Nodes but these are the most common you'll need to understand when working with or making custom nodes for the engine.

 Now, I won't go into depth on how to create K2Nodes in this post but if you're interessted in that check out this well written introduction from [MagForceSeven](https://www.gamedev.net/tutorials/programming/engines-and-middleware/improving-ue4-blueprint-usability-with-custom-nodes-r5694/).